Chongqing Changan Automobile : PSA readying sale of its stake in Chinese tie-up with Changan | MarketScreener

-Changan has already signaled in regulatory filings from early November that it is seeking a buyer for its half of the venture, which builds cars under PSA's DS brand.
+Changan has already signalled in regulatory filings from early November that it is seeking a buyer for its half of the venture, which builds cars under PSA's DS brand.

 The manufacturing tie-up, known as Capsa, was set up in 2011 and has struggled with falling sales.